The Corporate Tax Planning Law Review: Switzerland

 The federal corporate income tax rate is 8.5 per cent on profit after tax; cantonal and communal corporate income tax rates vary.

 Following the Tax Reform Act's entry into force on 1 January 2020, many cantons lowered their corporate income tax rates.
-Current effective rates (including federal, cantonal and communal taxes) are the following: 13.04 per cent in Basle; 13.99 per cent in Geneva; 13.79 per cent in Lausanne (Vaud); 11.91 per cent in Zug; and 18.19 per cent in Zurich.
+Current effective rates (including federal, cantonal and communal taxes) are the following: 13.04 per cent in Basle, 14 per cent in Geneva, 14 per cent in Lausanne (Vaud), 11.85 per cent in Zug and 19.7 per cent in Zurich.

 Corporate tax base

-In principle, the taxable income is the same as the profit listed in statutory financial statements, which is determined using the accrual-basis accounting method.
-Generally, all expenses are deductible, provided they are commercially justified.
+In principle, the taxable income is the same as the profit listed in statutory financial statements, which is determined using the accrual basis accounting method.
+Generally, all expenses are deductible provided that they are commercially justified.
 Corrections are allowed when tax law stipulates that a value different from that in the books of account should be used.
 For instance, if the tax authorities consider depreciations or provisions excessive, they will be reduced or denied.

-Companies may record depreciations using either the declining-balance method or the straight-line method, but for tax purposes certain minimum rates must be respected (e.g., for commercial buildings, 3–4 per cent using the declining-balance method and 1.5–2 per cent using the straight-line method; and for intangibles, 40 per cent using the declining-balance method and 20 per cent using the straight-line method).
+Companies may record depreciations using either the declining balance method or the straight-line method, but for tax purposes certain minimum rates must be respected (e.g., for commercial buildings, 3 to 4 per cent using the declining balance method and 1.5 to 2 per cent using the straight-line method; and for intangibles, 40 per cent using the declining balance method and 20 per cent using the straight-line method).

-A lump-sum provision for one-third of the inventory value is permitted for federal and cantonal tax purposes.
-Further lump-sum provisions for accounts receivables are allowed.
+A lump sum provision for a third of the inventory value is permitted for federal and cantonal tax purposes.
+Further lump sum provisions for accounts receivables are allowed.
 The standard amount is 5 per cent for Swiss receivables and 10 per cent for foreign receivables.

-Older losses (more than seven years) may be carried forward during a financial restructuring resulting from insolvency, if carrying forward said losses will allow the company to balance its books of account.
+Older losses (more than seven years) may be carried forward during a financial restructuring resulting from insolvency, if carrying forward those losses will allow the company to balance its books of account.

 Interest is deductible.
-The Federal Tax Administration (FTA) publishes annual safe harbour interest rates for loans granted to related parties.
+The Federal Tax Administration (FTA) publishes annual 'safe harbour' interest rates for loans granted to related parties.
 Interest payments exceeding the safe harbour rates are reclassified as constructive dividends if paid to a shareholder or related party.
-Consequently, this interest is not a deductible expense for federal and cantonal income tax purposes and is subject to withholding tax at a rate of 35 per cent (which may be reduced under an applicable double tax treaty).
+Consequently, this interest is not a deductible expense for federal and cantonal income tax purposes and is subject to withholding tax at a rate of 35 per cent (which may be reduced under an applicable DTT).

 However, the rules set out above are merely safe harbour rules, and the taxpayer may prove that a different arm's-length debt-to-equity ratio or interest rate should be used.